ruslan-bikkinin/code-push/cli/README.md

 ```shell
 code-push collaborator ls <appName>
 ```

 ### Ownership Transfer

-The update to version 2.0.0.0 saw the temporary removal of the `app transfer` commmand.
+The update to version 2.0.0.0 saw the removal of the `app transfer` commmand.
 You may still transfer ownership of your applications, but it takes a visit to [Mobile Center](https://mobile.azure.com) and a couple of steps.

-1. Go to to https://mobile.azure.com and create a new organization.
+1. Go to to [https://mobile.azure.com](https://mobile.azure.com) and create a new organization.
 2. Invite the person you to whom you wish to transfer the app to the organization.
 Once they have accepted the invitation change their access permissions to "Admin".
 3. Navigate to your app and click on the "Manage App" button (top right when on the "Getting Started" page for the app).
 Hit the Transfer button there to transfer the app to the org.
 Note that currently this operation cannot be reversed, although this will change in the future.
 4. Once your invitee has accepted, select the organization that you created and remove yourself from it.